 Hi.
-My name is Jim DuBois and I own Squeegee Pros, Inc. out of NC and am founder of WindowWashingWealth.com.
+My name is Jim DuBois, and I own Squeegee Pros, Inc., out of NC, and am the founder of WindowWashingWealth.com.
 This is the second mistake in this blog series.
 We will point out the most common mistakes that window cleaners all over the world are making in their marketing efforts.
 Not only will you discover the major mistakes, but you will also learn how to avoid them or prevent them from occurring again within your business.

 Mistake #2: No Formal Referral System.
 (USP)

 Referrals and word-of-mouth are a substantial and very important part of your business.
 With that said, answer this question: